l1siki-dev/okinawa_gametheory/README.md

 Also, pull requests are welcome.
 Although I can't guarantee my response.
 Because I'm not active online.
 Even if your request didn't get merged, it shows your response to my report; fellow readers will see it and get a more diverse analysis.

-I invented the CAE model (Offset Nationalism model, C = A - E) while analyzing Okinawa.
+I invented the CAE model (Capability Offset model, C = A - E) while analyzing Okinawa.
 And I think the idea is worthy of further polish.
 Possibly an academic paper, so anyone can use it.
 The model is simple to understand by anyone, it has strong predictive/explanatory power, and can be applied to almost any entity that involves politics.
 (That means almost anything.
 Individuals to nations.)
 My next writing is likely about the model.
 I know you aren't interested in.
 But I'm excited about that idea.